totvslabs/carolapp-samples/mastering-carol/export-data-bigquery/README.md

 How to run it
 ----

-Define a fine called .end with the following content:
+Define a fine called .env with the following content:

 ```
 CAROLAPPNAME=app_name